 Pear: The pear-shaped diamond has been gaining popularity this last year, and for good reason.
 It looks lovely on the finger, reflects light beautifully, and looks awesome in a halo.

 Platinum: Platinum is the heaviest metal, with the most superior strength.
 It is hypo-allergenic, and requires no rhodium plating.

 Palladium: Palladium is a white metal in the platinum group.
 It is strong, yet light, hypo-allergenic, and does not tarnish.
-It is less expensive than platinum.
+It is slightly more expensive than platinum.

-Princess Cut: Also known as Square, this shape is one of the more popular of the fancy shapes.
-This is a good one to consider if you want a fancy shape but don't want to lose out on fire or brilliance of the diamond.
-The cut was first developed in 1979, and is now the second most popular shape of diamond, behind round.
+Princess Cut: Also known as Square, this is a good shape to consider if you want a fancy shape but don't want to lose out on fire or brilliance of the diamond.
+The cut was first developed in 1979, and is now one of the top diamond shapes.

 Rose Gold: Rose gold is a metal color that can be used in jewelry, just like yellow or white gold.
 Rose gold is made by alloying gold with copper to produce that romantic blush color.